SffeeRoro233/AXION/README.md

 ## Roblox does not launch / Shortcut error

-The Windows edition of Axion uses a Windows shortcut to launch Roblox.
+The Windows edition of Axion uses a Roblox Player shortcut to launch Roblox.

-The included shortcut may not work on every computer because Windows `.lnk` shortcuts can contain paths specific to the PC where they were originally created.
+The included shortcut may not work on every computer because Windows `.lnk` shortcuts can contain paths specific to the PC where they were originally copied from.

-If Roblox does not launch, or Windows displays an error saying that the shortcut or target cannot be found, follow these steps:
+If Roblox does not launch, or Windows displays an error related to the Roblox shortcut:

 1. Open the Axion folder
-2. Open the:
+2. Open the `fils` folder

-`fils`

-folder

-3. Delete:
+3. Delete the included:

 `Roblox Player.lnk`

-4. Find **Roblox Player** on your own computer
+4. Find the **Roblox Player shortcut already available on your own computer**
-5. Create a shortcut from your own Roblox installation
-6. Move your new shortcut into the Axion `fils` folder
+5. Copy or move your Roblox Player shortcut into the Axion `fils` folder
-7. Rename it exactly to:
+6. Rename it exactly to:

 `Roblox Player.lnk`

-Your folder should look like this:
+Your folder should then look like this:

 ```text
 Axion/